wu-hongjun/heiya/README.md

 * HEI - High Efficiency Image.
 * Ya - In Chinese, 压(yā) means "to compress".

-But mostly just a reference to uncle Roger's "Heiya" when Jamie Oliver rinse the rice with tap water.
+But mostly just a reference to uncle Roger's "Heiya" when Jamie Oliver rinse cooked rice with tap water (smh).

 ## Update History